 After submitting evidence, a claimant should prepare to answer questions the administrative law judge is likely to ask.
-Fortunately, an attorney can assist with preparing for questioning.
+Fortunately, a well-versed disability hearing claims representative can assist with preparing for questioning.

 The judge may ask the applicant to describe their pain and limitations associated with their disabling condition, gaps in their medical history, their dependence on pain medications, and the ways their life has changed since the onset of the disability.
 For example, if chronic pain interferes with an employee’s concentration and makes it difficult for them to perform work-related activities, that information could be crucial to a determination of disability.
 However, it is not a good idea to exaggerate because it could reduce the veracity of a claim.

 Applicants whose claims are denied at an SSDI hearing have additional options to obtain disability benefits from the SSA.
 The next step is to file a request with the Appeals Council.
 While this appellate council has the power to overturn a denial, they have the discretion to refuse to hear appeals.